cybera/openstack-images/README.md

       - `localSUS.sh`               sets apt-cache-ng server.
 Please set this server here or consult the `rac` branch for a multi region example.
   * `rc_files/`               place the rc file used for access to RAC here (`racrc` is the file referenced by the scripts)
   * `scripts/`                packer scripts: *.json files read by packer to do what packer does, and distro-specific scripts to start the image building process
-  * `vagrant/`                creates an instance in RAC to build the images from, instead of installing packer etc. locally
+  * `terraform/`              creates an instance in RAC to build the images from, instead of installing packer etc. locally
   * `ManualToolsInstall.sh`   simple script installs packer and OpenStack python scripts
   * `UpdateAllImages.sh`      runs all update scripts in `scripts/`

 How to Use:

-  1. Stand up the Packer box using Vagrant (see the vagrant folder) or use the `ManualToolsInstall` script to install packer and other tools locally.
+  1. Stand up the Packer box using Terraform or use the `ManualToolsInstall` script to install packer and other tools locally.
   2. Install rc files into `rc_files/` for the environment(s).
 Modify scripts as necessary for environments.
   3. Include any files you want built into the image in `packer_files/`.
 Also include any scripts you want packer to execute.
   4. Modify the appropriate `*.json` file in `scripts/`, and possibly the `*Bootstrap.sh` post-packer script.